-Investment incentives are a controversial policy tool because they redistribute public resources to private firms despite mixed evidence on the tangible economic benefits they generate.
+Investment incentives are a controversial policy tool because they redistribute public resources to private firms despite mixed evidence on tangible economic benefits.
 We leverage unique circumstances of the Great Recession and 2009 Recovery Act stimulus to shed new light on these controversies.
-Highlighting the distinction between tax and real-time incentives, and the latter's potential to resolve information asymmetries, we find that stimulus corresponded to more state spending on real-time incentives and FDI into counties that had not received FDI in the previous five years.
-These counties were more likely to have idle industrial capacity and a narrow vote margin in the prior gubernatorial election, suggesting governors' electoral motives to offer incentives in counties with higher electoral rewards for attracting new FDI.
+Highlighting the distinction between tax and real incentives, and the latter's potential to resolve information asymmetries, we find that stimulus corresponded to more FDI, much of which went to counties that with little history of FDI.
+Our findings are consistent with states using stimulus to increase real incentive spending.
+New FDI recipient counties were more likely to have idle industrial capacity and a narrow vote margin in the prior gubernatorial election, suggesting governors' electoral motives to offer incentives in counties with higher electoral rewards for attracting new FDI.

 Future research can build on these findings by further unpacking how information asymmetries influence firms' location decisions.
 Some types of asymmetries may be more costly and circumstances can create new asymmetries.
 Policymakers could use these insights to deploy incentives more efficiently.
 Our findings also introduce a new dimension to the long standing puzzle of why politicians offer incentives.
-We confirm the conventional wisdom that tax incentives are ineffective and show that real-time incentives can, under certain circumstances, help to attract investment in a relatively cost effective manner.
-Future research might compare the electoral return to offering very large tax incentives versus modest real-time incentives that yield actual investments.
+We confirm the conventional wisdom that tax incentives are ineffective and show that real incentives can, under certain circumstances, help to attract investment in a relatively cost effective manner.
+Future research might compare the electoral return to offering large yet ineffective tax incentives versus modest real incentives that actually yield investment.